Early Literacy Skills

 • Write messages to your children to show that print is useful and carries meaning.

-baby face 3 Letter Knowledge is knowing that the same letter can look different, that letters has a name and makes sound(s).
+Letter Knowledge is knowing that the same letter can look different, that letters has a name and makes sound(s).

 • Write your child’s name often, spelling each letter out as you go along